Saint Isabelle of France

-Isabelle of France (March 1224 – 23 February 1270) was a French princess, the daughter of Louis VIII of France and Blanche of Castile.
+Isabelle of France (March 1225 – 23 February 1270) was a French princess and daughter of Louis VIII of France and Blanche of Castile.
 She was a younger sister of King Louis IX of France (Saint Louis) and of Alfonso, Count of Poitiers, and an older sister of King Charles I of Sicily.
 In 1256, she founded the nunnery of Longchamp in part of the Forest of Rouvray (now called the Bois de Boulogne), west of Paris.
 Isabelle consecrated her virginity and her entire life to God alone.
 She is honored as a saint by the Franciscan Order.
-Her feast day is 22 February.
+Her feast day is 26 February.

 Early life

-Isabelle's father died when she was two years old, and it was her mother, Blanche, who oversaw her education.
-She could read both Latin and the vernacular, and enjoyed tales of chivalry as well as devotional texts.
+Born in March 1225, Isabelle was daughter of Louis VIII of France and Blanche of Castile.
+Her father died when she was two years old, and it was her mother, Blanche, who oversaw her education.
+Isabelle could read both Latin and the vernacular, and enjoyed tales of chivalry as well as devotional texts.
 While pursuing the traditional feminine interests such as embroidery, she took special pleasure in working on priestly vestments.
 As a child, she requested spiritual direction and became even more devoted to the Lord under the guidance of the Franciscans.

 By virtue of the Treaty of Vendôme in March 1227, Isabelle was betrothed to Hugh, eldest son and heir of Hugh X of Lusignan, with the marriage contract being signed on June 1230; however, she refused to celebrate the formal wedding due to her fixed determination to remain a virgin, although she never became a nun.
 Later, she refused the hand of Conrad IV of Germany, son of Frederick II, Holy Roman Emperor, although pressed to accept by everyone, even by Innocent IV.

-Isabel sent from her table the nicest dishes to the poor, and reserved for them almost whatever was at her disposal.
 By the papal bull of 26 May 1254, Pope Innocent IV allowed her to retain some Franciscan friars as her special confessors.
 She was even more devoted to the Franciscan Order than was her royal brother.